-In 2003, the Town of Cortlandt adopted an enhanced Steep Slope Ordinance which further protected steep slopes in excess of 15%.
+In 2003, the Town of Cortlandt adopted an enhanced Steep Slope Ordinance which further protected steep slopes in excess of 15%. program and currently all leaf collection is done in the fall.

 Many residents in Cortlandt are on private well water and no government monitoring exists for private well supplies.
 It is the homeowner's responsibility to monitor his/her water quality.
 Cortlandt has taken steps to provide groundwater quality protection in the watershed through an entitled Aquifer Protection Zone.